dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 ### Description ###

 For assessing the solution, you will be choosing ONE choice from: unsatisfactory, satisfactory, good, great, or perfect.
+Place an x character inside of the square braces next to the appropriate label.

-The break down of each of these labels for the solution assessment.
+The following are the criteria by which you should assess your peer's solution of the exercise's stages.

 #### Perfect ####
     Can't find any flaws in relation to the prompt.
 Perfectly satisfied all stage objectives.